MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-configure.md

 After your prerequisites are ready, return to this article to begin installation and configuration of the tunnel.

-When you install a tunnel server, it pulls down information about the tunnel Sites you’ve defined for your tenant.
+When you install Microsoft Tunnel, it pulls down information about the tunnel Sites you’ve defined for your tenant.
 This information includes the Server configurations for those Sites.
-Therefore, you must configure at least one Site and one Server configuration before you install the tunnel gateway server on a Linux server.
+Therefore, you must configure at least one Site and one Server configuration before you install Microsoft Tunnel on a Linux server.

 ## Create a Server configuration